studiographene/SGSchemaSync/README.md

 *   `defaultClientFileSuffix: string`: (Default: `'sgClient.ts'`) Suffix for the auto-generated client file when `useDefaultRequester` is true.
 Example: `products.sgClient.ts`.
 *   `formatWithPrettier: boolean`: (Default: `true`) Whether to format the generated output files using Prettier.
 Can be overridden by the `--prettier` / `--no-prettier` CLI flags.
 *   `prettierConfigPath: string | undefined`: (Default: `undefined`) Path to a custom Prettier configuration file.
 If not set, Prettier will attempt to find a configuration file as per its standard discovery mechanism (e.g., `.prettierrc` in the project).
 Can be overridden by the `--prettier-config-path` CLI flag.
-*   `customRequesterAdapterPath: string`: (Default: `'src/api/sgClientSetup.ts'`) When `useDefaultRequester` is `false`, this is the path (relative to project root) where the tool will look for or scaffold the custom requester adapter file.
+*   `customRequesterAdapterPath: string`: (Default: `'src/api/sgClientSetup.ts'`) When `useDefaultRequester` is `false`, this is the path for the custom requester adapter file.
+If a relative path is provided (e.g., `myClientAdapter.ts`), it will be created/looked for inside the main output directory (specified by `output` in config or `-o` in CLI).
+Absolute paths are used as-is.
 *   `scaffoldRequesterAdapter: boolean`: (Default: `true`) When `useDefaultRequester` is `false`, if this is `true` and the file at `customRequesterAdapterPath` does not exist, the tool will generate a basic scaffold for it, including commented-out imports and instantiations for all generated API tags.
 This file will not be overwritten if it already exists.
 *   *(Other fields like `baseDir` also exist).*